seangupta1/AI-computer-vision-pedestrian-tracking-system/README.md

-# Deep Learning Single Pedestrian Tracking
+# Deep Learning Single Pedestrian Target Tracking

 Track a single pedestrian across an entire video using object detection and person re-identification.